 The Wise Guys:

 The band was originally formed as a classic rock band with myself on guitar, Tom Arbisi on Bass, Ken ( Last Name) on keyboards and Kim Beamer on drums.
-Then one day I walked onto practice and Kim had added two more guitarists, and two female vocalists and now we were doing Country.
-Good bye.
-Kim tried hard to get me back.
-Wasn't interested.
+Then one day I walked into practice and Kim had added two more guitarists, and two female vocalists and now we were doing Country.
+Good bye Wise Guys. .
+Kim tried hard to get me back during the following years but I wasn't. interested.

 Sunday's Drive: